Duckman

-Duckman: Private Dick/Family Man is an American animated sitcom created and developed by Everett Peck, based on characters he created in his 1990 one-shot comic book published by Dark Horse Comics.
-Duckman aired on the USA Network from March 5, 1994, through September 6, 1997, for 4 seasons.
+Duckman: Private Dick/Family Man, commonly known simply as Duckman, is an American adult animated sitcom created and developed by Everett Peck, based on the characters he created in his 1990 one-shot comic book published by Dark Horse Comics.
+Duckman aired on the USA Network from March 5, 1994, through September 6, 1997, for 4 seasons and 70 episodes.
 It follows Eric Tiberius Duckman (voiced by Jason Alexander), a private detective who lives with his family.

 After airing in syndication, the series gained a cult following.
 Spin-off media include volume DVDs released from 2008 to 2009, a comic book collection released by Topps between 1994 and 1996, a Complete Series DVD set released in 2018, and a video game entitled Duckman: The Graphic Adventures of a Private Dick for Microsoft Windows.
 The series was listed among IGN's "Top 100 Best Animated TV Shows" in 2009 and received three nominations at the Primetime Emmy Awards.